Who is Charles Spencelayh?

 Spencelayh was born in Rochester in Kent, and first studied at the National Art Training School, South Kensington.
 He showed his feat at the Paris Salon, but most of his exhibitions were in Britain.
 Between 1892 and 1958, he exhibited exceeding 70 paintings at the Royal Academy, including “Why War” (1939), which won the Royal Academy ‘Picture of the Year’.
 He was after that a founder fanatic of the Royal Society of Miniature Painters, where he exhibited 129 miniatures in the company of 1896 and 1954.

-See also Who is Barend Dircksz?
+See also This is Greg Simkins

 Many of his subjects were of domestic scenes, painted past an all but photographic detail, such as “The Laughing Parson” (1935) and “His Daily Ration” (1946).
 He also painted still life subjects including “Apples” (1951) and “Exploration” (1931).